aruba/central-python-workflows/profile-operations/README.md

     }
 }
 ```
-For best practice credentials should be loaded from a seperate file.
+For best practice credentials should be loaded from a separate file.
 Reference
 [central_token.json](central_token.json) for an example.
 Learn more about obtaining credentials with the following links:
 - [Base URLs of Central Clusters](https://developer.arubanetworks.com/new-hpe-anw-central/docs/getting-started-with-rest-apis#base-urls)